 If you’re wondering how to get to Gergeti Trinity Church in Kazbegi, then hiking is arguably the best way.

 Hiking to Gergeti Trinity Church is a great half-day excursion for those with enough time to stay a night in Stepantsminda.
 It’s not just about saving some money on a taxi either, this short hike is quite beautiful and gives you a different perspective of the famous church.

 Despite many people opting to hike up to the church, finding the right trail is not as straight forward as you might think.
-I recommend having Maps.Me downloaded for offline use first.
-It should take 45 minutes to one hour to reach the top where the church is at 2170m.
+I recommend having Maps.Me downloaded for offline use first which has all the trails marked on it.
+It should take 45 minutes to one hour to reach the top where the church sits at 2170m.